oVirt/ovirt-site/source/community/project/project-movirt.html.md

 ### Details

-For details please visit the project page <https://github.com/matobet/moVirt>
+For details please visit the project page <https://github.com/matobet/moVirt> or the youtube channel : <https://www.youtube.com/channel/UCX2a6qOrCrUYGQCGLlHz2-A>